Visit Frank Addington Jr. on Bowhunting.net: Frank’s Monthly Columns and Frank’s Straight Talk Interviews and at www.FrankAddingtonJr.com

 By: Frank Addington, Jr.

-That's the latest for now.
+That's the latest.
 Until next time, Adios and God Bless.